PostHog/posthog.com/contents/newsletter/think-like-a-growth-engineer.md

   - Blog
 ---

-From the outside, it can seem like growth engineers are bouncing around the product: signup flows, product onboarding, revenue reporting, and subscription tracking.
+From the outside, it can seem like growth engineers bounce around the product aimlessly: signup flows, product onboarding, revenue reporting, and subscription tracking.
 You might think all this doesn't matter, but as many growth teams show, incremental improvements can lead to massive gains for the entire business.

 Growth engineers capture these gains through their unique way of thinking and working.
 Luckily, you don't need to go to growth engineer school to learn this yourself.
 If you aspire to create a successful product and business, you should care about what growth engineers do to make that happen, and this post aims to help you do just that.